AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 * When `CURRENT_PASSWORD` and `NEW_PASSWORD` fields are both omitted, ClientBook will attempt to lock itself using the last used password that is safely stored on your device.

 <div markdown="block" class="alert alert-info">
+:exclamation: **Note**:
-:exclamation: **Note**: After setting a password, ClientBook can only be launched through Command Prompt or Terminal.
+* After setting a password, ClientBook can only be launched through Command Prompt or Terminal.
     * Refer to [Quick Start](#quick-start) on how to launch the application through Command Prompt or Terminal.
+* ClientBook's data will be unlocked when ClientBook is running and will only be encrypted when ClientBook closes (except when it closes suddenly, such as when it is terminated by task manager in Windows).
 </div>

 **Examples**: